dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](teamcity-redgate-build-database.png)

-You have to enter in a package version in the advanced options, otherwise you will get errors from the Redgate tooling about an invalid package version:
+You have to enter a package version in the advanced options, otherwise you will get errors from the Redgate tooling about an invalid package version:

 ![](teamcity-redgate-build-advanced-options.png)